orsonteodoro/gcf2/README.md

 The bashrc with the latest package.env has processed 786 packages with 2 unmerged left with systemwide LTO and CFI ON.

+So, if you want to use development mode, it is fine to use systemwide LTO but not systemwide CFI just yet.
+If you choose to try systemwide CFI and I haven't tested the package, you have to fix the CFI problems yourself which is preferred or send an issue request.
+Enough documentation in this readme has been provided to solve CFI related problems.

 ## The default make.conf *FLAGS:

 * CFLAGS="-march=native -Os -fno-inline -freorder-blocks-algorithm=simple